goodybag/mongo-sql/docs/query-helpers.md

 ### Helper: 'distinct'

 Specifies whether or not to select distinct on a query.
 This query helper _has two possible value types:_ Boolean, Array.
-If it's a booleant, then it will simply return the 'distinct' keyword in the correct spot as shown in the example below:
+If it's a boolean, then it will simply return the 'distinct' keyword in the correct spot as shown in the example below:

 ```javascript
 // select distinct "users".* from "users"